bit-broker/website/content/en/docs/consumer/_index.md

 Please respect the legal basis under which the data is being shared.
 Coordinator users have the power to rescind consumer access keys and hence cut-off access to data for users who breach the legal context.
 {{% /alert %}}

 It is possible that the coordinator user who gave you your consumer access key will have more information about the legal basis of use of the data.
-They may require you to perform additional legal steps in order to be given an consumer access key.
+They may require you to perform additional legal steps in order to be given a consumer access key.

 #### Accessing "Staged" Records

 It is important to understand that [data connectors](/docs/concepts/connectors/) might be in a _live_ or _staged_ state.
-That is their contribution might be approved for the live catalog, or might be being held back into a staging space only.
+That is, their contribution might be approved for the live catalog, or might be being held back into a staging space only.

 When staged, any records they contributed will not be visible in any part of the Consumer API.
 This concept is [outlined in more detail](/docs/concepts/connectors/#live-vs-staging-connectors) in the key concepts documentation.